Skip to main content

 Sourcing Ingredients

-For our dry goods (herbs, spices, flours, etc.) we have good relationships with suppliers that understand our ethos and work with us to minimise packaging.
-By doing this we presure supply chains to deliver more sustainable alternatives.
+For our dry goods (herbs, spices, flours, etc.) we have good relationships with our suppliers that understand our ethos and work with us to minimise packaging.
+By doing this we pressure supply chains to deliver more sustainable alternatives.

 • 2